zDestinate/Insurgency/README.md

 ### Spawn Protection (1.0.0)
 This spawn protection plugin will prevent player from taking any damage right away after they spawn.
 Obviously, you know what exactly it do.<br>
 Usually before the round start, there is a timer count down.
 But you also spawn before the round start.
 So the spawn protection will start count down.
-However, this plugin will add that count down timer to the spawn protection timer to prevent your spawn protection timer from running out before the round start.<br>
+However, this plugin will add that count down timer to the spawn protection timer to prevent your spawn protection timer from running out before the round start.<br><br>

 This also work for Coop.
 You don't have to worry about the bot going to have spawn protection because they won't!

 #### Plugin